 If you’re headed to Chiang Mai for Songkran this year, here are some survival tips for joining the world’s biggest water fight:

 You’re going to get wet.
 Very wet.
-So make sure you’re wearing clothes that aren’t going to bleed colour all over your body (or end up entirely see-through), that your camera is in a waterproof bag (or to be extra safe, just don’t bring it at all and invest in a waterproof disposable one), and that you’re not worried about hair or makeup (because it’s going to be a mess).
+So make sure you’re wearing clothes that aren’t going to bleed colour all over your body (or end up entirely see-through), that your camera is in a waterproof bag (or to be extra safe, just don’t bring it at all or invest in a waterproof disposable one), and that you’re not worried about hair or makeup (because it’s going to be a mess).
 Keep your cash and cards tucked somewhere safe in a plastic sachet and don’t even think about carrying unnecessary valuables with you.

 Don’t try to hide

 Don’t try to escape the gushes of water heading your way, and certainly don’t wear a poncho or carry an umbrella.
 Not only are they going to do little to protect you, but you’ll actually make yourself a bigger target.
+The best thing to do is just embrace the fact that the moment you step outside your hotel or hostel front door, you’re going to get wet.
+Besides, since March and April are the hottest and driest time of year in Chiang Mai, the water is actually a welcome relief!

 Dress for battle